JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 See the following articles for more information: [Configuring Connections](configuring-connections.md#Bitbucket+Server+and+Data+Center) | [Creating and Editing Projects](creating-and-editing-projects.md#Creating+project+pointing+to+Bitbucket)

-# Reissuing refresh tokens for VCS Roots
+# Reissuing Refresh Tokens for VCS Roots

 For Bitbucket Server, Bitbucket Cloud, and GitLab VCS Roots, you can easily reissue the refresh token used by the VCS root with a token issued for the current user by clicking the *Acquire new* button.
 For details, see [this section](git.md#refresh-token).